 Once you have one kalanchoe plant in your garden, you’ll definitely want more.
 Luckily for you, this succulent is incredibly easy to propagate, no matter your experience level.
 Whether you own the impressive kalanchoe blossfeldiana or a different species, this tried-and-true method will work for you.

-Good Products For Kalanchoe Propagation:
+Good Products At Amazon For Kalanchoe Propagation:

 - Hoffman Organic Cactus & Succulent Soil Mix